crobinson42/dev-tool-box/README.md

 "~/.aws/credentials".
 It expects the environment variables to be set and available: `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`.

-### aws-config
+### package-version
 ```
 tool-box package-version
 ```
-This is a helper function that is used in our Docker image containers for Bitbucket Pipelines builds.
-It uses the environment variables passed to the build environment to set the Docker containers AWS credentials so that the build can interface and perform operations with our AWS services.
-It sets access key and secret for AWS in "~/.aws/credentials".
-It expects the environment variables to be set and available: `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`.
+This is a helper function that prompts on the CLI which npm version to bump and also adds a git tag then pushes the tags.

 ### release
 ```